Great grey owl

 Strix nebulosa lapponica

-Great grey owls are the largest owl to inhabit the Northern Hemisphere.
-One of the most distinctive features of the great grey owl is its oversized facial disk - a circular arrangement of feathers that works like a satellite dish.
-This remarkable adaptation directs sound toward the owl’s ears, allowing it to pinpoint the exact location of prey hidden beneath snow or foliage, even without seeing it.
-With this finely tuned sense of hearing, great grey owls are highly effective hunters, perfectly adapted to their cold and often silent surroundings.
+One of the most distinctive features of the great grey owl is its oversized facial disk.
+This disk is a circular arrangement of feathers that works like a satellite dish.
+It directs sound toward the owl’s ears, allowing it to pinpoint prey hidden beneath snow or foliage.
+This fine-tuned sense of hearing, silent flight and sharp claws makes great grey owls proficient hunters.

 Population